Waiting for the Messiah

-Waiting for the Messiah (Esperando al mesías) is a 2000 Argentine, Spanish, and Italian comedy drama film directed by Daniel Burman.
-The film features Daniel Hendler, Enrique Piñeyro, Héctor Alterio, Melina Petriella, Stefania Sandrelli, Imanol Arias and Dolores Fonzi, among others.
+Waiting for the Messiah (Esperando al mesías) is a 2000 Argentine comedy drama film directed by Daniel Burman.
+The film stars Daniel Hendler as the protagonist, Ariel Goldstein, marking Hendler's feature film debut.
+He is joined in the cast by Enrique Piñeyro, Héctor Alterio, Melina Petriella, Stefania Sandrelli, Imanol Arias and Dolores Fonzi, among others.
+Set in 1999 in Once, a Jewish neighbourhood in Buenos Aires, it focuses on a young man torn between his devotion to traditional family ties, to marry a Jewish woman and run the family business, and his desire for a different lifepath.

-The film won many awards including Best Film at the Lleida Latin-American Film Festival.
-The film takes place in a Jewish community of Buenos Aires.
+The film was theatrically released in Argentina on 25 May 2000 and had its North American premiere at the 2000 Toronto International Film Festival on September 14.
+It was a critical success among Argentine and international reviewers.
+Critics praised the casting and use of Jewish themes.

+It is the first of a semi-autobiographical trilogy by Burman, followed by Lost Embrace (2004) Family Law (2006), and also starring Hendler.

 Plot

 The picture tells of Ariel (Daniel Hendler), a post-production video editor, a young man who is torn between his devotion to traditional family ties and the desire for something different, and, of Santamaría (Enrique Piñeyro) an older bank employee who suddenly finds his life in complete turmoil.

 Santamaria is unexpectedly fired from his bank job due to the world's stock market shocks.
 His wife takes this event as an opportunity to get rid of him and put him out on the street.
 Forced to make a small living returning stolen wallets, Santamaria finds some hope in Elsa, a bathroom attendant (Stefania Sandrelli) who is waiting for her husband to be released from prison.

 Ariel is very much against the restraints of a future that will see him take over his elderly father's (Héctor Alterio) restaurant and marry an Argentine Jewish girl (Melina Petriella).
-At the same time, Ariel is also attracted to a sexy co-worker, Laura (Chiara Caselli), who tells him she's a lesbian.
+At the same time, Ariel is also infatuated with a bisexual gentile co-worker, Laura (Chiara Caselli).